 Community Resources is an invaluable feature in the TargetSolutions platform with a vast collection of shared training tools and content accessible anytime, anywhere.
 This virtual library allows departments to create and share helpful documents, videos and other files with agencies across the country.

-Among the thousands of currently available topics, TargetSolutions is highlighting a video from the Boston Fire Department whose subject matter hits close to home for those in the fire service: Cancer.
+One video from the Boston Fire Department consists of subject matter that hits close to home for those in the fire service: Cancer.

 Defining the Issue